JonathanHelianthicusDoe/trash_ideas/README.md

 5 4+ story coin mints&hellip;) and adds together their point values.
 Then, one divides the point value of the reward by this sum, and rounds to the nearest integer (to a minimum of 1).
 This will give the number of times that the objective has to be acquired/completed/defeated/&amp;c.
+It is probably worth checking the &ldquo;error&rdquo; term here, that is, how much you have to round off as a portion of the rounded-off value (or the original value).
+Error terms too large may be unacceptable, in which case such results should be discarded/avoided.

 Here, we will try to devise one such point-based scheme, although this is only a suggestion/demonstration.
 We will start first with assigning point values to